pnp/generator-spfx/docs/faq.md

 ## Frequently asked questions

 ### Why can't I use TypeScript?
+All project created with this generator use regular TypeScript like all SPFx projects.
+The code for the generator is not written in TypeScript.
 TypeScript requires compilation to JavaScript.
-This results in more complexity and less support from the Yeoman community.
+This results would be more complexity and less support from the Yeoman community.

-To keep it plain and simple - only Node.js will be used at the moment.
+To keep it plain and simple - only Node.js is be used for this generator.

 ### What is the difference between NodeJS and JavaScript?